Degen-dev/Degeneracy/README.md

         proxy_set_header Host $host;
     }

-    #location / { #uncomment if you would like to block Google and some other bots from accessing your site
+    #location / { #uncomment if you would like to block Google and some other bots.
        #if ($http_user_agent ~ (Googlebot|damnbot|spider) ) {
            #return 403;
     #}